cold-snap/Conic-Curve-Calculator/README.md

 # Conic-Curve-Calculator
-'''This is a calculator for some operations on conic curve(including oval,hyperbola and parabola),which is very valid for China's Collenge Entrence Examination.'''
+This is a calculator for some operations on conic curve(including oval,hyperbola and parabola),which is very valid for China's Collenge Entrence Examination.
+Enjoy